RakinRkz/lessons/javascript/Basics.md

 Because of this you can NOT:

 * Reassign a constant value
 * Reassign a constant array
 * Reassign a constant object
 * But you CAN:Change the elements of constant array
 * Change the properties of constant object

 ## Hoisting

-Variables defined with var are hoisted to the top and can be initialized at any time.
+Variables defined with var are hoisted to the top of the scope and can be initialized at any time.

 Meaning: You can use the variable before it is declared